Let's Get It On (song): Release and reception

 "Let's Get It On" became, and remains to this day, one of Gaye's as well Motown Records' most successful singles, as it reached number 1 on the Billboard Pop Singles chart on September 8, 1973.
-The single remained at number 1 for two weeks, while also remaining at the top of the Billboard Soul Singles chart for eight weeks.
+The single remained at number 1 for two weeks, while also remaining at the top of the Billboard Soul Singles chart for six weeks.
 In its first week at the top of the chart, "Let's Get It On" replaced "Brother Louie" by Stories, and was replaced by "Delta Dawn" by Helen Reddy; it later replaced "Delta Dawn" and was finally knocked off the top of the chart by Grand Funk Railroad's "We're an American Band".
 The single stayed inside the Billboard Hot 100 top 10 for 13 weeks, 10 of those weeks inside the top five.
 Billboard ranked it as the No. 4 song for 1973.

 At the time, the single was Motown's largest-selling recording ever, selling over four-million copies in 1973 and 1974.
 The single has gone on to sell over 1 million copies in the United States, and was certified Platinum in sales by the RIAA.

 Cash Box said that the song was different from Gaye's previous songs and a "very accomplished effort a la Otis Redding or Al Green."
 Record World called it a "lovely laid-back number" and said that "this tune gets it on."

 A bluegrass version of the song was later recorded by Shannon Lawson on his 2002 album Chase the Sun.
 "Let's Get It On" was given a remix in 2004, when producers mixed Gaye's vocals with a different musical production labeled as "stepper's music".
-Released in 2005 as a single, "Let's Get it On (The Producers Mix)" returned the song to the Billboard R&B charts, thirty years after its original release.
+Released in 2005 as a single, "Let's Get It On (The Producers Mix)" returned the song to the Billboard R&B charts, thirty years after its original release.
 The re-released version of "Let's Get It On" was certified as a gold single with sales in excess of 500,000 copies in 2005 by the RIAA.
 In 2004, the song was ranked number 167 on Rolling Stone magazine's list of the 500 Greatest Songs of All Time; in a revised 2012 list, the song was ranked at number 168.
 In 2008, "Let's Get It On" was ranked #32 on Billboard magazine's Hot 100 All-Time Top Songs list.